WolfgangBischoff/Ceres/Documents/Notes.md

 #### Main Quest
 * add easy characterGame
 * disable bed, should be dependent on quest status
+* spawn during night on control deck, hear starnge noises from storage
-* stranger appears when sleeping
+* find stranger in storage
+* tells story, check the logs
-* check logs with stranger => warp both
+* check the rescure pods => need to be overriden
-* on return talk to sister and stranger
-* create electro potion for capsule
+* ask sister for help => fade out => create electro potion for capsule
 * they leave transporter
 * goto bed an leave transporter